+- 6.10.
 The PSIAS require that 'reporting and management arrangements must be put in place that preserves the HoIAS (and LCCIAS') independence and objectivity, in particular with regard to the principle that they must remain independent of the audited activities'.
-Provision of the CFA's internal audit function is outsourced to Leicestershire County Council, and so there is clear independence.

-- PSIAS 1110 on Organisational Independence states that 'the HoIAS must report to a level within the organisation that allows the internal audit activity to fulfil its responsibilities.
+Provision of the CFA's internal audit function is outsourced to Leicestershire County Council, and so there is clear independence. - 6.11.
+PSIAS 1110 on Organisational Independence states that 'the HoIAS must report to a level within the organisation that allows the internal audit activity to fulfil its responsibilities.
 The HoIAS must confirm to the Committee, at least annually, the organisational independence of the internal audit activity'.
-An additional public sector requirement of PSIAS 1110 is that 'The HoIAS must also establish effective communication with, and have free and unfettered access to, the chief executive (or equivalent) and the chair of the audit committee'. - The HoIAS reports to the Treasurer and to the Committee.
-The HoIAS has direct access to all of the CFA's Principal Officers their management teams, the Monitoring Officer and Treasurer, and, if required, to the Chair of the Committee.
-In accordance with PSIAS 1110A.1, there is acknowledgement amongst these parties that the internal audit activity must be free from interference in determining the scope of internal auditing, performing work and communicating results. - In accordance with PSIAS 1112, the HoIAS is not expecting to have to disclose roles and/or responsibilities at the CFA that fall outside of internal auditing which would create impairments to his independence or objectivity.
+An additional requirement of standard 1110 is that 'The HoIAS must also establish effective communication with, and have free and unfettered access to, the chief executive (or equivalent) and the chair of the audit committee'. - 6.12.
+The HolAS reports to the Treasurer and to the Committee.
+The HolAS has direct access to all of the CFA's Principal Officers their management teams, the Monitoring Officer and Treasurer, and, if required, to the Chair of the Committee.
+In accordance with PSIAS 1110A.1, there is acknowledgement amongst these parties that 'the internal audit activity must be free from interference in determining the scope of internal auditing, performing work and communicating results'. - 6.13.
+In accordance with PSIAS 1112, the HoIAS is not expecting to have to disclose roles and/or responsibilities at the CFA that fall outside of internal auditing which would create impairments to his independence or objectivity.